 A lot of cafes have opened in the past few months.
 I didn’t make it to all of them, but these are my favorites out of the ones I did visit.
 This is a running series and the previous edition can be found here.
 Order is alphabetical.

-Occupying a giant Industry City ground floor space, the Alpha Dominche Extraction Lab, possibly the perfect embodiment of a coffee shop, purveys coffee, tea, wifi, and Meyers Bageri pastries in a gorgeous space with friendly, knowledgeable service.
+Occupying a giant Industry City ground floor space, the Alpha Dominche Extraction Lab, the Platonic ideal of a coffee shop, purveys coffee, tea, wifi, and Meyers Bageri pastries in a gorgeous space with friendly, knowledgeable service.
 The Lab, open 8am–4pm weekdays, offers an ever-changing menu of coffees (and teas) from a pool of 50 roasters worldwide, prepared using their precision vacuum brewing technology.
 This spring they plan to offer coffee roasted in-house as well, along with expanded evening and weekend hours.

 Everyman Espresso has created the perfect hang with their third location on Park Slope’s 5th Ave.
 The narrow, eight-seat interior, which previously housed another coffee shop, Venticinque, has been left largely intact; Everyman opened up sightlines by removing extraneous crud, beefed up the bar, brightened up the walls with a coat of white, and added their signature multicolored tile behind the bar.
 Service is crisp and friendly, the Counter Culture coffee is expertly made, and there’s wifi and a bathroom to boot.
 Pastries are from Roberta’s, and the house chocolate is supplied by upstate New York bean to bar maker Fruition; unfortunately the dark chocolate flavor is hardly discernable in their milky, American-style hot cocoa.